Supporting Permanent Behaviour Change

 Among the many organisational design and development programmes our practitioners have led and guided, culture definition and its on-going development is an important factor in enhancing the success of a client enterprise.

-For many executives being explicit about culture and behaviours can be an unknown experience.
-Guidance and mentoring in preparing leaders in being explicit and open about behaviours their organisation seeks for future success is sensitive work.
+For many executives being explicit about culture, behaviours and wellbeing can be an unknown experience.
+Guidance and mentoring in preparing leaders to be open and explicit about behaviours their organisation encourages for future success and supportive of staff’s personal wellbeing is sensitive work.

-This takes time, openness and patience requiring senior executives to act as role models of the now required behaviours.
-Organisational systems and procedures clearly should support and reinforce, not be a barrier to, the behaviours be evolved.
+Evolving an organisation’s culture and people’s personal behaviours takes time, patience and empathy, requiring senior executives to act as role models of required behaviours.
+Organisational systems and procedures clearly should support and reinforce, not be a barrier to, the behaviours being evolved.

-Our work has seen us, over four decades, work with clients across many geographies and sectors to adopt, evolve and inculcate changing behaviours to support organisational performance and results.
+Our work has seen us, over four decades, work with clients across many geographies and sectors to adopt, evolve and inculcate changing behaviours to support organisational performance, wellbeing and results.

-Wellbeing strategy development for a national non-governmental organisation
+Wellbeing strategy development for a national Non-Governmental Organisation (NGO)

 A team of Fitter For Life associates worked with a national NGO to develop its wellbeing strategy after the organisation was formed by the merger of two predecessor bodies.
 We worked in partnership with our sponsors, the client’s HR Director and Head of Wellbeing.

-The project included an audit of wellbeing benefit and policies across all the legacy businesses and a wellbeing survey of employees.
-We provided coaching support and advice to the Head of Wellbeing who was new to the role.
+The project included an audit of wellbeing benefits and policies across all the legacy businesses and a wellbeing survey of employees.
+We provided coaching support and advice to the Head of Wellbeing who was new to the role and inexperienced in merger integrations.

-The survey provided bespoke individual feedback to employees and advice on where to find support (such as the EAP programme).
-Organisational reporting of the survey results allowed the identification of ‘hotspots’ where specific wellbeing issues, such as poor mental health, were more prevalent.
-This allowed the organisation to take targeted action, such as improved communication around change, and upskilling line managers to be able to guide their reports to source of support.
+The survey provided bespoke individual feedback to employees and advice on where to find suitable wellbeing support.
+Organisational reporting of the survey results allowed the identification of ‘hotspots’ where specific wellbeing issues, such as mental health concerns and poor internal relationships, were more prevalent.
+This allowed the organisation to take targeted action, including up-skilling line managers to be able to guide their colleagues to sources of wellbeing support.